 Relying on federal government funding, non-profits in Kentucky can help qualified residents that are facing eviction from their home or that are currently homeless.
-The Emergency Solutions Grant program is available on an annual basis in most counties across the state.
+The government Emergency Solutions Grant program is available on an annual basis in most counties across the state, and find where to apply for homeless prevention and rapid rehousing in Kentucky.
 The exact terms and what is administered by each organization will vary and often change throughout the year.

 While resources are limited and conditions are in place, families facing imminent eviction may be able to qualify for one time rent help.
 Currently homeless individuals may be placed into shelters or transitional housing units.
 There is also funding available to help pay for the security deposit on a new, low income approved home or apartment, after the applicant has been stabilized.

 Financial help to stop homelessness or rehousing residents

 Since the goal is on stopping future evictions, of course a key focus is on keeping people housed in the first place.
 This is both better for the family and even less expensive for the state of Kentucky.
 Financial aid or services that may be offered from ESG or the Continuum of Care includes some or all of the following.

 - Emergency financial assistance or grants may be issued to pay back rent.
 This is in high demand, and resources will be very limited.

 - Housing specialists or pro-bono attorneys may coordinate landlord / tenant mediation or provide free legal aid on a tenants rights when it comes to an eviction notice.